phoddie/node-red-mcu/readme.md

     ]
 }
 ```
-The `nodered2mcu` tool is able to optimize this JSON considerably when generating the two JavaScript calls.
+The `nodered2mcu` tool optimize this JSON considerably by converting the data to two JavaScript functions.

 ```js
 createNode("inject", "b0afa70581ce895a", "GET httpbin/json", flow);